IBM/transition-amr-parser/README.md

 an empty version

 ```
+# or e.g. put inside conda activate ./cenv_x86
 touch set_environment.sh
 ```

 Then install the parser package using pip.
-You will need to install `torch-scatter` by separate since it custom built for CUDA.
+You will need to install `torch-scatter` by separate since it is custom built for CUDA.
 Here we specify the call for `torch 1.13.1` and `cuda 11.7`.
 See [torch-scatter repository](https://pypi.org/project/torch-scatter/) to find the appropriate installation instructions.